SidVal/discourse-google-search/README.md

 **This is a ALPHA / Beta version, please TEST it!**

-You can tell me what do you think here on [issues section](https://github.com/SidVal/discourse-google-search/issues) :pray:
+You can tell me what do you think here on [issues section](https://github.com/SidVal/discourse-google-search/issues) or [here on Discourse's meta](https://meta.discourse.org/t/175696?u=sidv) :pray: